eatyourgreens/transcription-explorer/README.md

-# Read Davy's notebooks
+# Transcription Explorer
-Explore the subject pages from the Davy Notebooks Project.
+Explore the subject pages from Zooniverse transcription projects.
 Every subject has a URL like: `{site-root}/subjects/{subject-ID}`.